grafana/tempo/docs/sources/tempo/configuration/network/tls.md

 ### Configure TLS with Helm

 To configure TLS with the Helm chart, you must have a TLS key-pair and CA certificate stored in a Kubernetes secret.
-The following example mounts a secret called `tempo-distributed-tls` into the pods at `/tls` and modifies the configuration of Tempo to make use of them.
+The following example mounts a secret called `tempo-distributed-tls` into the pods at `/tls` and modifies the configuration of Tempo to make use of the files.
+In this example the Tempo components share a single TLS certificate.
 Note that the `tls_server_name` configuration must match the certificate.
-In this example a single TLS certificate is shared among the Tempo components.

 ```yaml
 compactor: